If you get a section 21 notice

 Getting legal help

-You can get a solicitor to represent you in court - you might be able to get legal aid to help you cover the cost.
+You can get a lawyer to represent you in court.
+If you’ve got no income or a low income, you might be able to get legal aid to help you with the cost.
 Find out if you can get help with legal costs on GOV.UK.

 Getting a decision from court